argaen/rgraphm/README.md

 NOTE: If you want to generate profiling info will valgrind, the program will last much more.
 You also need to compile it with debug options (-g in gcc).

+ - Don't try to access gglinks.data like a 1D array, it is slower.
+ - Removing the _set\_ind_ switch in _calculatedH_ doesn't improve performance.